Close

 by Dr. Jeffrey Rubin

 I have discussed the topic of crying and how it relates to how much respect a person might have for the crier in several earlier posts (see here and here).
 In those earlier posts we looked into the following questions: If I cry when criticized, does that mean I should view myself as acting like a baby?
 Is it right to view someone who cries as immature?
-In today’s post I’ll try to enrich some of these earlier issues by discussing Bob Dylan’s show on tears.
+In today’s post I’ll try to enrich some of these earlier issues by discussing Bob Dylan’s “Theme Time Radio Hour “show on the theme of tears (most of his shows are available on YouTube”.

 Bob Dylan on Tears